-Information security policies are one of an organisation’s most important defences, because employee error accounts for or exacerbates a substantial number of security incidents.
+Information security policies are one of an organisation’s essential defences, because employee error accounts for or exacerbates a substantial number of security incidents.

 Whether they’re making honest mistakes, ignoring instructions or acting maliciously, employees are always liable to compromise information.

-Technological defences can help mitigate the damage, but these must be accompanied by effective information security policies and procedures.
+Technological defences can help mitigate the damage, but effective information security policies and procedures must accompany these.

 What is an information security policy?